verygoodsecurity/AndroidPdfViewer/README.md

 ![GitHub](https://img.shields.io/github/license/heartexlabs/label-studio?logo=heartex)

 # Android PdfViewer
 PdfViewer - Library for displaying PDF documents on Android, with animations, gestures, zoom and double tap support.
-It is improved version of [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) library for easy integration with VGS products for Android.
+This is improved version of [AndroidPdfViewer](https://github.com/barteksc/AndroidPdfViewer) library for easy integration with VGS products for Android.

 ## Installation
 Add to your module build.gradle file: